-Qualitative Analysis:
+Qualitative Analysis

-To analyze the survey responses, we used a thematic analysis approach, following the 6 phases described by Braun and Clarke (22,23).
+To analyze the survey responses, we used a thematic analysis approach, following the 6 phases described by Braun and Clarke.
 The 6 phases are: "1.
 Familiarizing yourself with your data; 2.
-Generating Initial Codes; 3.
+Generating initial codes; 3.
 Searching for themes; 4.
 Reviewing themes; 5.
 Definite and naming themes; 6.
 Producing the report."

-Specifically, we followed the following analysis process: Two authors (AB, SO) independently read the entire data set to familiarize themselves with the scope of the content.
+Specifically, we followed the following analysis process: Two authors (AB, S0) independently read the entire data set to familiarize themselves with the scope of the content.
 They recorded initial ideas and notes about possible future themes and codes.
-Then, four authors (AB, NK, EKJ, and SO) independently performed a line-by-line reading, and re-reading, of the first 20% of the responses.
-Each author produced a set of initial codes from the data (24).
+Then, four authors (AB, NK, EKJ, and S0) independently performed a line-by-line reading, and re-reading, of the first 20% of the responses.
+Each author produced a set of initial codes from the data.
 The coders then underwent intercoder agreement exercises.
 Any coding disagreements were discussed between the coders until all coders agreed on a complete set of codes.
 Each coder then analyzed an additional 20% of the responses and one coder re-analyzed the initial 20% with the updated codes to ensure every response was reviewed by multiple authors in the analysis process.

 Initial codes were then combined into common categories, which were then clustered to form overarching themes.
 This process was iterative and involved many re-readings of each section, refocusing analysis on broader levels of themes.
 Themes were evaluated based on the extent to which the theme captured sentiments expressed in the entire data set and encompassed codes.
-These themes were then reviewed by 4 authors and inter-coder agreement was achieved for all five themes.
-Themes were reviewed to ensure there was sufficient supporting data for each and that they are distinct from each other (25).
+These themes were then reviewed by four authors and inter-coder agreement was achieved for all five themes.
+Themes were reviewed to ensure there was sufficient supporting data for each and that they are distinct from each other.
 After ensuring the codes and underlying data are accurately represented by the themes, a candidate "thematic map" was developed (Figure 1) to indicate the interrelationships among themes.

-Reflexivity Statement:
+Reflexivity Statement

-This research is based in the , where the first two of the authors are students.
+This research is based in the University of Michigan Medical School, where the first two of the authors are students.
 The remaining authors are faculty at this institution.
-The researchers are students at the and faculty of the .
 In addition, the lead author has a background in teaching and developing leadership curricula for outdoor education and wilderness programs.
-Answers to the survey questions addressed leadership both within and outside of the .
+Answers to the survey questions addressed leadership both within and outside of the University of Michigan.